Towards a sound public procurement system in Serbia

 All these factors greatly contribute to significant losses of the already scarce public funds: procurements of expensive and complex software solutions that have never been put in use due to incompatible infrastructure; pavement of the same streets every year due to underground infrastructure works that have not been coordinated between different public enterprises, or great losses in healthcare bills and workload due to the installation of too cheap and inadequate prosthetics devices.
 No one has been ever held accountable for such negligence.

 Reduction of corruption by establishing an efficient public procurement system and accountability in spending of public funds.

 ANALYSIS, REPORTS AND INITIATIVES

-During the project implementation, several key documents will be produced:
+During the project implementation, several key documents were produced:

-3) Alarm report on current situation and findings in the field of PP in three selected areas – two editions per year;
+3) Alarm report on current situation and findings in the field of PP;

 5) Increased understanding among CSOs, media and stakeholders of the EU requirements related to the public procurement systems’ effectiveness.